priscilaek/priscilaek/README.md

 - 👋 Hi, I’m @priscilaek
-- 👀 I’m interested in software quality
+- 👀 I’m interested in software quality and data science
-- 🌱 I’m currently learning more code
+- 🌱 I’m currently learning more about IA
-- 💞️ I’m looking to collaborate on frameworks testing
+- 💞️ I’m looking to collaborate on Software for IA projects
 - 📫 How to reach me priscilaek@gmail.com

 <!---